krkn-chaos/krkn-hub/docs/node-scenarios.md

 ex.)
 `export <parameter_name>=<value>`

+See list of variables that apply to all scenarios [here](all_scenarios_env.md) that can be used/set in addition to these scenario specific variables

 Parameter               | Description                                                           | Default
 ----------------------- | -----------------------------------------------------------------     | ------------------------------------ |
 ACTION                  | Action can be one of the [following](https://github.com/redhat-chaos/krkn/blob/master/docs/node_scenarios.md) | node_stop_start_scenario for aws and node_stop_scenario for vmware |